maxonfjvipon/rultor-image-hs/README.md

 * Git
 * sshd
-* Haskell (GHC and Cabal)
+* Haskell (GHC, Cabal and Stack)
 * Ruby (left intentionally, to use `xcop` and `pdd` utilities)

+This image also contains pre-downloaded ~200 most commonly used haskell libraries.
+You may find the full list [here](warmup-project/warmpup-project.cabal).
-Feel free to add yours by submitting a pull request.
+Feel free to extend this list.